Kosha Mangsho Recipe (Bengali Mutton Curry)

 Pro Tips By Neha

-Some people add raw papaya as a meat tenderizer while marinating the meat but I have not added it.
-If you wish, you can add 2 teaspoon of grated raw papaya to the marinade.
+Some people add raw papaya as a meat tenderizer when marinating, but I do not use it in my recipe.
+You can add 2 teaspoon of grated raw papaya to the marinade if you wish.
 It will fasten the cooking process and make the meat even more succulent.

-If you are short on time, cook the curry in a pressure cooker.
+If you are short on time, cook the kosha mangsho in a pressure cooker.
 Once the mutton is added, close the lid of the cooker and pressure cook for one whistle on high heat.
 Then reduce the heat to low and cook for 20 minutes.
-Let the pressure release naturally and then open the lid.
+Let the pressure release naturally, and then open the lid.

 Serving Suggestions